-During Nicklas Sahl’s interview we address how he adjusts to the new way of living, what’s most important & the story behind his song “In The Window Frame”.
+During the Nicklas Sahl interview we address how he adjusts to the new way of living, what’s most important & the story behind his song “In The Window Frame”.

 Nicklas Sahl is a steady momentum in the Danish music scene, his enthralling lyrics and captivating charm connecting with the listener in the best possible way.